seL4/docs/VisualCAmkES.md

 minimum distance to see the symbol for each connection.

 ### Exporting and Saving
- As you change the graph, '''the program automatically saves a .layout file''', which contains the current position of each box.
+ As you change the graph, **the program automatically saves a .layout file**, which contains the current position of each box.
 This means that you can close the python application, and when you reopen it, your latest layout will appear.